jline/jline3/README.md

 # Console UI

 Tiny java library that provides simple UI elements on ANSI console based terminals.
-ConsoleUI is inspired by [Inquirer.js](https://github.com/SBoudrias/Inquirer.js) which is written in JavaScrpt.
+ConsoleUI is inspired by [Inquirer.js](https://github.com/SBoudrias/Inquirer.js) which is written in JavaScript.

 # Intention